 • A pleasure craft with a Transport Canada registration

-• Pleasure crafts purchased less than 90 days ago (this is only a grace period, and pleasure craft boaters in Manitoba must carry documentation with their name, address, and purchase date)
+Note that the 90 days is only a grace period.
+Pleasure craft boaters in Manitoba must carry documentation with their name, address, and purchase date.

 How Do I Licence My Pleasure Craft in Manitoba?

 To apply for a Pleasure Craft Licence in Manitoba, you have two options: apply online or complete a mail-in application.
-The Application for Pleasure Craft Licence can be printed and mailed alongside all required documents or can be completed electronically, and you’ll need the following documents:

 • The completed application